splunk/public-o11y-docs/gdi/monitors-cloudfoundry/cloudfoundry-firehose-nozzle.md

 This integration is available on Linux.

-This integration uses the new RLP Data forwarding model that was introduced in Pivotal Cloud Foundry (PCF) 2.4, so it doesn't work with older releases.
+This integration uses the new RLP Gateway model that was introduced in Pivotal Cloud Foundry (PCF) 2.4, so it doesn't work with older releases.

 ## Benefits